-Allego is an "emerging growth company" and it cannot be certain if the reduced disclosure requirements applicable to emerging growth companies makes the Ordinary Shares less attractive to investors and may make it more difficult to compare performance with other public companies.
+Allego is an "emerging growth company" and it cannot be certain if the reduced disclosure requirements applicable to emerging growth companies makes the Allego Ordinary Shares less attractive to investors and may make it more difficult to compare performance with other public companies.

-Allego is an emerging growth company as defined in the JOBS Act, and is, accordingly exempt from various reporting requirements that are applicable to other public companies that are not emerging growth companies, including not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act reduced disclosure obligations regarding executive compensation in periodic reports and proxy statements, and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
-Investors may find the Ordinary Shares less attractive because Allego relies on these exemptions.
-If some investors find the Ordinary Shares less attractive as a result of such reliance, there may be a less active trading market for their Ordinary Shares, and the stock price may be more volatile.
+Allego is an emerging growth company as defined in the U.S. legislation Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), and is, accordingly exempt from various reporting requirements that are applicable to other public companies that are not emerging growth companies, including not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), reduced disclosure obligations regarding executive compensation in periodic reports and proxy statements, and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
+Investors may find the Allego Ordinary Shares less attractive because Allego relies on these exemptions.
+If some investors find the Allego Ordinary Shares less attractive as a result of such reliance, there may be a less active trading market for their Allego Ordinary Shares, and the stock price may be more volatile.

 An emerging growth company may elect to delay the adoption of new or revised accounting standards.
 In making this election, Section 102(b)(2) of the JOBS Act allows Allego to delay adoption of new or revised accounting standards until those standards apply to non-public business entities.
-As a result, the financial statements contained in this prospectus and those that Allego will file in the future may not be comparable to companies that comply with public business entities revised accounting standards effective dates.
+As a result, the financial statements contained in this Annual Report and those that Allego will file in the future may not be comparable to companies that comply with public business entities revised accounting standards effective dates.